IN THIS BLOG:

 - Having been in business nearly 40 years, we can confidently say there will always be stronger demand for single-family homes.
 Turnover is also much less, as single-family homes are a more permanent solution and tenants don’t move as often.

-- Single-family homes come with landscaping risk that a condo or townhome don’t have.
-As the owner of a property, you risk your tenant doing damage to the property that could end up costing you money.
+- Single-family homes come with a landscaping risk that a condo or townhome doesn't have.
+As the owner of the property, you risk tenant damage to the property that could end up costing you money.

-Both can be great choices for investment properties, we just advise creating a strong strategy and identifying which type of property will fit into your strategy best.
+Both can be great choices for investment properties!
+Create a strong strategy and identify which type of property will fit into your strategy best.
 Have questions?
 Give us a call, 303-255-1990.